jmsaltzman/Rook/README.md

 # Rook
-Configurations for the Rook Mk1 3D printer by Rolohaun
+Files for the Rook Mk1 3D printer by Rolohaun.